The Best Funding For Women Owned Businesses

-Start at the D&B website and obtain a totally free D-U-N-S number.
+Start at the D&B website and get a free D-U-N-S number.
 A D-U-N-S number is how D&B gets a business into their system, to produce a PAYDEX score.
 If there is no D-U-N-S number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s sites for the company.
 You can do this at www.creditsuite.com/reports.
 If there is a record with them, check it for correctness and completeness.
 If there are no records with them, go to the next step in the process.

 This way, Experian and Equifax will have activity to report on.

 First you must build trade lines that report.
 This is also called vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-And with an established business credit profile and score you can start to get retail and cash credit.
+And with an established business credit profile and score you can start to get more credit.

-These kinds of accounts often tend to be for the things bought all the time, like marketing materials, shipping boxes, outdoor work wear, ink and toner, and office furniture.
+These kinds of accounts often tend to be for the things bought all the time, like marketing materials, ink and toner, and office furniture.